Biden begins first leg of foreign trip with climate talks

 But even with these fresh efforts, America and the world have a long way to go to meet emissions targets that scientists hope will contain global warming.
 And the political will for more investment — as the global economy faces new headwinds — is shrinking.

-Speaking at the COP27 summit Wednesday, former U.S. vice president and climate activist Al Gore called Biden a "climate hero in my book," adding that "the passage of the Inflation Reduction Act represents the most significant pro-climate legislation ever passed by any nation in all of history."
+Speaking at the COP27 summit Wednesday, climate activist and former Vice President Al Gore called Mr. Biden a "climate hero in my book," adding that "the passage of the Inflation Reduction Act represents the most significant pro-climate legislation ever passed by any nation in all of history."

 It remained to be seen whether Mr. Biden would address the item top of mind at the climate talks: loss and damage.
 That's international negotiations language for asking rich countries like the United States, the top historic polluting nation, to pay what are essentially reparations for damages caused to poorer vulnerable nations that don't emit much heat-trapping carbon dioxide.